capsid/capsid/README.md

 Getting Started
 ---------------
-You will need a MongoDB database, a Python 2.6+ installation and Apache Tomcat 6+.
+You will need a MongoDB database, a Python 2.6+ installation and a Java Web Server.
 For more details, read the wiki:

   https://github.com/capsid/capsid/wiki/